- Search The Registry

 - About Us

 - Creating Support

 *Doris Hines was born on this date in 1923.
 She was a Black singer and impersonator.

 Often referred to as “The Satin Doll” and “Queen of the Eastern Supper Clubs,” the Minneapolis jazz singer shared stages with Duke Ellington, Ella Fitzgerald, Sarah Vaughan, Dinah Washington, and Harry Belafonte, among others.
-She performed at the Ordway, Orpheum, and numerous Twin Cities nightspots as well as in Japan, Australia, and throughout the United States.
+She performed at the Ordway, Orpheum, and Twin Cities nightspots in Japan, Australia, and the United States.

-Hines used the four-octave rich-as-caramel voice that God gave her to spellbind listeners and to push back against intolerance.
-Her life was both studded with hardship and triumph and enriched by luminaries in the jazz world and in literary works of such writers as Maya Angelou, also her friend.
+Hines used the four-octave rich-as-caramel voice God gave her to spellbind listeners and push back against intolerance.
+Her life was studded with hardship and triumph and enriched by luminaries in the jazz world and the literary works of such writers as Maya Angelou, her friend.
 In the mid-1960s, Angelou was passing through Honolulu.
 She’d heard what Nat King Cole had told Ella Fitzgerald: Do not miss Doris Hines.
-Angelou saw Hines perform, and ever since they were friends.
+Angelou saw Hines perform, and ever since, they have been friends.

 Music was the “vanguard for struggles for equality,” especially for African Americans, said her son Gary Hines.
 Her jazz, blues, jazz, and pop genres could be used as subtle acts of protest.
 Doris Hines died of congestive heart failure on August 14th, 2015; she was 91.